 Amherst’s Eric Carle Museum of Picture Book Art stands out as western Massachusetts’ largest children’s literature-centric museum.
 Located on the campus of Hampshire College, The Carle is a gem not only within the local community, but on a national scale as well – it is the only full-scale museum of its kind in the entire country!
 Visitors to the museum can explore three art galleries featuring permanent and rotating exhibits of work from children’s illustrators (including Carle himself).
 Additionally, the museum offers an art studio for exhibit-inspired creativity, a picture book library in which to enjoy storytime, and a theater in which author and artist talks are often given.
 Families can visit the museum to explore exhibits, and to learn about the cultural, historical, and artistic relevance of picture book art.

 In Springfield, the Springfield Museums pay tribute to western Massachusetts’ biggest claim to children’s literature fame – Dr. Seuss!
 Theodore Seuss Geisel, an incredibly goofy creative genius, drew inspiration from his stories from the neighborhoods in Springfield, and his contributions to children’s literature are honored at the Dr. Seuss National Memorial Sculpture Garden located in the Springfield Museums’ quadrangle.
 Filled with statues of beloved characters from Seuss’ works (like Yertle the Turtle, the Lorax, and Horton the elephant), the garden puts Seuss’ Springfield-inspired stories at home in the city’s landscape.
-In 2016, the Springfield Museums added The Amazing World of Dr. Seuss Museum to their already extensive offerings.
+In 2016, the Springfield Museums will add The Amazing World of Dr. Seuss Museum to their already extensive offerings.

 The Norman Rockwell Museum in Stockbridge often offers exhibitions featuring the work of notable children’s illustrators, and permanent collections and exhibits at the museum spotlight the illustrations of Rockwell who, while never a children’s illustrator, made significant contributions to the world of illustration.
 Families can visit the museum to browse exhibits featuring Rockwell’s work, and can explore the Berkshire landscape (namely Stockbridge’s Main Street) that inspired some of Rockwell’s most iconic works.